harathi-mutyam/docker-compose-react-nodejs-mysql/README.md

-check this one also same content is available in docker-compose.yml file after git clone docker compose up --build -d
+check this one also same content is available in docker-compose.yml file after git clone

+docker compose up --build -d

 check it in browser with

 ec2-publicip:80

 try to add books

-if not added down the docker compose once again up it
+if not added down the docker compose once again up it .Because the database server is not

+Readey at the time of Testing in browser.

 docker compose down